-Part I (To be filled-in by the Scholar) Name of the Scholar: Registration No. : Department: Date of Joining: Name of Research Guide(s): Declaratio n I hereby declare that in the event of any money be date, I shall refund the same to the Institution with Signature of the Scholar, with date: Part II Certified that no amount is due from the scholar.
-Part III Certified that no amount is due from the scholar.
-Superintendent (Accounts I) (Signature with date and seal) Part IV Superintendent (Academic Section) (Signature with date and seal) Based on certifications from the Accounts Section & Exam Section, it is hereby certified that no amount is due from the scholar.
-Note: The Superintendents of the Accounts Section and Examina Asst.
-Registrar (Academic) (Signature with date and seal) amount is due from the scholar and that he/she has paid all and charges of the PG/Ph.D. programme.
+Part I (To be filled-in by the Scholar) Name of the Scholar: 1 Registration No. : Department: Date of Joining: Name of Research Guide(s): I Declaration I hereby declare that in the event of any date, I shall refund the same to the Insti Signature of the Scholar, with date: Part II Certified that no amount is due from the sch iolar.
+Certified that no amount is due from the sch Part III iolar.
+Superintendent (Accounts I) (Signature with date and seal) Part IV Superintendent (Academic Section) (Signature with date and seal) Based on certifications from it is hereby certified that Note: The Superintendents of the Accounts Section a and Examination Asst.
+Registrar (Academic) (Signature with date and seal) fees such as tuition fees and all other applicable fees and charges of the PG/Ph.D. programme.